jmcnamara/XlsxWriter/dev/docs/source/page_setup.rst

 Note, Excel does not allow header or footer strings longer than 255 characters, including control characters.
-Strings longer than this will not be written and an exception will be thrown.
+Strings longer than this will not be written and a warning will be issued.

 See also :ref:`ex_headers_footers`.